MisterFMagic/Yoga-720-opencore/README.md

 ## State
 - [x] Catalina is working fine
-- [ ] Big Sur is under investigation, due to 4K display stuff (-cdfon/enable-hdmi20 switch).
-Gets stuck in an endless reboot.
+- [x] Big Sur: installer gets stuck in a reboot loop at stage 2.
+               But: using a preinstalled volume (e.g. by another Mac/OC-Hack) works fine with this configuration!
+               Any hints welcome

 ## BIOS/Firmware settings
 - Virtualization on